2016 USRA Hobby Stock Rules

 14.3 All OE forward and reverse gears must be operational.
 Torque converter must have a minimum one-eighth (0.125) inch plug, and contain three (3) quarts of transmission fluid.

 14.4 Must have approved scatter shield or blanket.
-Scatter shield may be constructed of one-quarter (1/4) inch by three (3) inch steel, two-hundred seventy (270) degrees around flex plate or flywheel.
+Scatter shield may be constructed of one-eighth (1/8) inch by three (3) inch steel, two-hundred seventy (270) degrees around flex plate or flywheel.

 14.5 Flywheels must be stock OE and weigh a minimum of sixteen (16) pounds.
-Clutch must be a minimum ten and one-half (10.5) inches in outside diameter.
+Clutch must be steel and a minimum ten and one-half (10.5) inches in outside diameter and a full 360 degrees.
 Lightened flywheels are not allowed.
-Aluminum flywheels are not allowed.
+Aluminum flywheels and pressure plates are not allowed.

 14.6 When the racecar is in gear and the brake pedal is fully depressed, engine must be able to continue running.